HZU-CS/Programming-Principles/lecture/General.md

 ## Be comfortable being uncomfortable

 - You will encounter a lot of questions.
 You should be confused sometimes.
+Struggle and fully embrace the confusion.
 - Blaming won't help.
 - If you can't solve a problem, there's an easier problem you can't solve.
 Find it and solve it.
 It's your responsibility.
 - Do understand the fundamentals.